Skip to Main Content

 Additional Policies and Requirements

-A student who has graduated from a Florida State College with an Associate in Arts degree will have met UCC requirements.
+A student who has graduated from a Florida State College or University with an Associate in Arts degree will have met UCC requirements.

 A student who has met the General Education requirements (as noted on their transcript) of any institution in the State University System of Florida will have met UCC requirements.